nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

     let upload_job_config = #{
         job_type: #{
             upload: #{
-                // Source directory with files to be uploaded.
-                source: "source/path/for/blockchain_data",
                 // [optional] List of exclude patterns.
-Files in `source` directory that match any of pattern,
+Files in `BLOCKCHAIN_DATA_PATH` directory that match any of pattern,
                 // won't be taken into account.
                 exclude: ["file_to_be_excluded", "or_more/**"],
                 // [optional] Compression to be used on chunks.